foss2serve/github-workflow-activity/activity/contribution-workflow.md

     git push -u origin BRANCH_NAME
     ```
 6. On GitHub, navigate to your fork.
-7. Open a PR by clicking __New pull-request__.
+7. Open a PR by clicking __New pull request__ (subtle grey button in the middle) or __Compare & pull request__ (big green button on the right).
 8. Make sure that
     * The base repository is set to your team's repository under the organization
     * The base branch is set to master
     * The compare repository is set to your fork of the team's repository
     * The compare branch is set to your feature branch (e.g., BRANCH_NAME)
-9. Click the __Create pull request__ button.
-10. Briefly describe what you plan to do, and mention the issue that this PR is addressing.
+9. Briefly describe what you plan to do, and mention the issue that this PR is addressing.
 Mention the issue by putting its issue number in the body using this format: `#i` where `i` is the issue number.
 When GitHub sees this, it cross-references the issue and the PR allowing folks to easily to get from one to the other.
-11. Click __Create pull request__.
+10. Click the __Create pull request__ button.

 Congratulations!
 You have created a feature branch to hold the changes you will make while working on the issue.
 You have also opened a PR for this feature branch back to the upstream repository.
 This will allow others to follow your progress as you work.
 Also, the PR is a place where developers can discuss designs and implementations for solutions to issues.